BetterGardens/admin_app_public/README.md

 # Welcome
-This are the public developer pages of the BetterGardens team
+This is the public developer page of the BetterGardens team

 This repository is only used to display developer related information publicly There should not be any productive code in this repository